tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 March 1st/ Facebook Group (Online)

 ####Highlights:
--Started to implement search engines to our code for the backend -Made a slight design changes to have a onepage brief overview page to describe the entire search process like the google Search engine tutorial site.
+- Started to implement search engines to our code for the backend
+- Made a slight design changes to have a onepage brief overview page to describe the entire search process like the google Search engine tutorial site.

 ###Review Meeting: